-1. Get a Bigger Container
+1. Select a Larger Container

-2. Remove The Palm
+2. Remove the Palm

-3. Prepare Soil Mix
+3. Prepare the Soil Mix

-4. Plant The Palm
+4. Plant the Palm

 5. Watering